FlowRamAlltimes/MinimalisticChat/README.md

- # Minimalistic Chat v1.5
+ # 📞Minimalistic Chat v1.5

 Cli TCP chat based on golang
-So you can download it and use now in releases
+So you can download it and use now in releases.
+Made on x86/amd64🖥️

 ## Requirements